Contents

 Virtuous Contact Giving History with Suggested Ask.

-Virtuous makes it easy to manage your major donor portfolio by giving you a birds-eye view of giving history, wealth data, and suggested gift asks.
+Virtuous makes it easy to manage your major donor portfolio by providing a birds-eye view of giving history, wealth data, and suggested gift asks.

 Clues that someone has major donor potential include: